cgcarlosg/cgcarlosg/README.md

 ![Smart people are never too busy!](https://github.com/cgcarlosg/cgcarlosg/blob/main/worksmarter.jpg)

-- 🌱 I’m currently learning at Microverse program and it every day is great!
+- 🌱 I’m currently learning at Microverse program and every day is great!
 - 👯  I’m looking to collaborate with companies that want to change the world!